 Prescription of the Future

-The mind, our beliefs, emotions, and lifestyle play a much larger role in our well-being than we tend to recognize.
-While researchers are wondering how to avoid the dreaded monkey-wrench of the placebo effect in testing new drugs, the general public is recognizing that taking charge of ones health doesn’t need to always start with a call to the doctor or a new prescription.
+The mind, our beliefs, emotions, and lifestyle play a much larger role in our well-being than we recognize.
+Researchers are wondering how to avoid the dreaded monkey-wrench of the placebo effect in testing new drugs.
+Meanwhile people are recognizing that health doesn’t always start with a call to the doctor or a new prescription.

 By learning the bodymind language of symptoms and illness you can learn what is being repressed or ignored in your psyche and emotions and the affect this is having on your physical body. – Deb Shapiro, author of Your Body Speaks Your Mind